The Fragility of Consciousness — illustration

 The soft click of my front door closing.

-The truth detonated: They never stopped.
+The truth detonates: They never stop.

 The entire village.
 Every face.
 Every smile.